-This “partial letter to friends in Florida” is taken from Barnaby Porter’s book, Twelve Miles from the Rest of the World.
+This post is the first in a series contributed by DRA Trustee Barnaby Porter.
+The “partial letter to friends in Florida” is taken from Barnaby’s book, Twelve Miles from the Rest of the World.

 Let me tell you about yesterday morning.
 I went down to the shore as usual to check on things.
 It was still . . . whisper still.
 All the trees, most impressively the tall pines, were trimmed in pink and white hoarfrost, and the sun, which is a little higher these days, was beaming down through them with the bright promise of spring sometime in the not too distant future.